 If overwhelming debt is causing you stress, you are not alone.
 Millions of Americans are suffering from anxiety and depression because they have difficulty paying their financial obligations.

-Put it in perspective.
 Do you have your health?
 The love and support from friends and family?
 Focus on the good things that are happening in your life.
-It’s hard, but you are going to need to be optimistic to make positive
+It’s hard, but you are going to need to be optimistic to make positive changes.

 - Home equity and home equity line-of-credit loans